 - Firearms Possession and Acquisition License

 Canada Post will record your information and send it to us securely.
-Once we’ve verified your identification information, you’ll receive your card via regular mail in 7-10 business days.
-Shortly after that, you’ll also receive a letter containing your PIN (usually within one week of receiving your card).
-Your PIN is sent separately for security purposes.
+Once we’ve verified your information, you should receive your card via regular mail in 10 business days.
+You’ll receive your PIN separately for security purposes.

-If you choose not to provide this further information to confirm your identity, Capital One will have to close your account.
+If you choose not to provide the required information to verify your identity, Capital One will need to cancel your application.